scenthr/sasa-pavkovic-portfolio/README.md

 ##### Next projects planned
   - Using Apache Spark for model evaluation
   - Using data pipelines for data transformation
-  - Selecting relevant metrics - classification
-  - Choosing variables to use in the model - classification
   - add section Algorithms

 ### End-to-end projects